Glandular fever is a common infectious condition most often seen in teenagers and young adults.

-If you develop glandular fever, avoid kissing and sharing eating and drinking utensils for at least 2 months after your symptoms begin.
+If you develop glandular fever, avoid kissing and sharing eating and drinking utensils after your symptoms begin.
 You also need to take extra care with washing your hands regularly, particularly after coughing or sneezing.

 You do not need to be isolated from others, because most people will already be immune to the Epstein-Barr virus.